tropy/docs/other-features/export-with-archive-plugin.md

 Once you've set up your preferences, close the Preferences window \(no save necessary\).

-### Using the Archive plugin
+## Using the Archive plugin

 To export using the archive plugin, select the item or items you want to archive.
-Right-click on the item\(s\) and navigate to Export.
+Right-click on the item\(s\) and navigate to _Export_.
 Then select the name that you gave the plugin.

 ![How to use the archive plugin \(notice that it&apos;s called ZIP Export, which is the name we gave it above\).](../.gitbook/assets/screen-shot-2020-03-17-at-2.24.57-pm.png)

 If you selected "Always ask?" a dialog box will open and you can select the place you wish to save and the name you wish your folder to have.
-If you did not, then your ZIP archive will save to the location you set in Preferences.
+If you did not, then your ZIP archive will save to the location you set in _Preferences_.